Chaklader/SignalSyncPro/papers/PAPER_2.md

 ###### 6.3.2 Example Interpretable Rules

 Extracted decision rules reveal agent's learned policy structure.
+The following rules are simplified representative examples extracted from different branches of the decision tree to illustrate distinct decision patterns.
+Actual tree paths involve deeper nesting (up to 8 levels) with multiple conditional checks across 173 leaf nodes.
+These examples preserve the key features and thresholds identified by the VIPER algorithm while enhancing readability for pedagogical purposes.

-Top-level rules from VIPER tree:
+**Representative rules from VIPER tree:**

 **Rule 1: Primary Split on TLS6 Phase P1 Status**